 - Gather all customer service interactions and put them in one format.

 - Categorize every interaction by topic.

 - Determine which issues come up more often than others.

 - Address those issues in your A/B tests.

 Sometimes the main concern for potential customers is the warranty.
 If that comes up for you, that’s a strong sign that making your warranty more prominent or revising it in some other way would be a good thing to test, something that will yield results you can use.

 On the other hand, if nobody is asking or complaining about the warranty, then maybe you shouldn’t focus your efforts on that area.

 Good tests that yield useful results come from good ideas backed up by research and data.
-Focus on the weakest links of your funnel and the biggest points of friction in your user’s journey.
+Start a 30-day free trial with VWO to focus on the weakest links of your funnel and the biggest points of friction in your user’s journey.

 The methods described above can help you find those weak links and provide great insights so that you can develop meaningful tests to improve your metrics.